wada-ama/kong-plugin-opa/README.md

 ## Installing the plugin

+### From LuaRocks public repository

+You can install the plugin from the public repository:

+    luarocks install kong-plugin-opa

 ### Via LuaRocks from the source archive

 To build the sources and install the rock, run the following from this repo root directory: